Daqarta

 Macros: SPLpeak, SPLpeakTC

-The Sound Level Meter continously monitors peak values, with and without response time constants, since the last Reset.
+The Sound Level Meter continuously monitors peak values, with and without response time constants, since the last Reset.
 The Peak and PeakTC buttons only select the display mode; you can toggle them on or off to see peaks or current SPL with no effect on the held values.

 When the Peak button is active, the meter shows the maximum SPL value including any selected Weighting, but it does not include any Response effects.